BigNoid/script.skinshortcuts/README.txt

  - Ability to override label of available shortcuts in management dialog - see "resources/Advanced Usage.txt", section "Overrides.xml", part 7
  - Ability to customize the groupings of available shortcuts within the management dialog - see "resources/Management Dialog.txt" for details
  - Ability to include required shortcuts, which the user can't delete or replace - see "resources/Advanced Usage.txt", section "Overrides.xml", part 6
+ - Ability to warn the user before they delete/replace a shortcut - see "Advanced Usage", section "Overrides.xml" part 10
  - Skinners can now only override icons not thumbnails - please update your image overrides - see "resources/Advanced Usage.txt", section "Overriding icons" for details